umbraco/UmbracoDocs/Umbraco-StarterKit/Widgets/index.md

 ## Content widgets

-There is a wide arrangement of content widgets that you use on your pages.
-Whether you're looking for a standard text field or you want to create a grid with everything from price tables to image galleries.
+There is a wide arrangement of content widgets that can be used on the various pages.
+This category contains everything from standard text fields to elaborate grids with price tables and image galleries.

 More widgets can be created within the Tab and the Grid widgets, and the Grid also contains a long list of additional widgets and options to custimize the page further.